JKHYuen/JKHYuen.github.io/projects/0-nothing_matters.md

 </video>
 *Note: Only "start game" and "quit" buttons are available on a new save file*

-I decided early in development that this game would be a good opportunity for me to learn how to implement Steam achievements, as well as using it as a game mechanic to guide and encourage users to find all the secret/bonus content I spent time making.
+I decided early in development that this game would be a good opportunity for me to learn how to implement Steam achievements (I ran out of time in my previous <a href="{{ site.baseurl }}/physarum" target="_blank" rel="noopener noreferrer">Steam release</a>), as well as using it as a game mechanic to guide and encourage users to find all the secret/bonus content I spent time making.
 This worked very well as players are seen discussing achievement hunting in the game's Discord channel and in the Steam discussion page.
 This effect is reinforced by an <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=2998648664" target="_blank" rel="noopener noreferrer">achievement guide</a> that a player spent time making.

 <img class="image center" style="width:50%" src="{% link assets/images/nm-achievements.jpg %}" alt="Achievements"/>
 *Global achievement distribution.*